 The ways in which an acoustic guitar can sound bad

-So your acoustic guitar isn’t sounding all that great?
+So your acoustic guitar sounds bad?
 Unlike electric guitars, tone isn’t something you can tweak using different amplifier settings or pedals, not if you are trying to reproduce the sound you are hearing acoustically.

 Identifying The Problem

 To fix issues with acoustic guitar tone, we need to identify specifics.
-Merely stating that your guitar sounds bad, or that it doesn’t sound as good as another guitar you are familiar with isn’t going to be all that helpful.
+Saying your guitar sounds bad, or that it doesn’t sound as good as another guitar you’re familiar with isn’t going to be all that helpful.